Asymptotics of Protein Number Distribution in Stochastic Gene Expression Models under Burst Approximation: Abstract

 \section{Abstract}

-The burst approximation is a widely-used technique to simplify stochastic gene expression models.
-However, both analytical results and efficient algorithms are currently unavailable for general models under burst approximation.
-In this article, we systematically analyze surrogate models with multiple gene states.
-Analytical solution to the chemical master equation is provided, which is further exploited from two perspectives.
-Theoretically, several inequalities are established using functional analysis.
-We conclude that the steady-state distribution of protein copy number is bounded from above by a constant multiple of some negative binomial distribution if the burst size is geometrically distributed.
-Computationally, efficient algorithms are developed under three circumstances based on the standard binomial moment method.
+The burst approximation is a widely used technique to simplify stochastic gene expression models.
+However, the dynamics and analytical properties of the protein number distribution in gene expression models under the burst approximation are barely studied.
+In this study, we propose and systematically analyze surrogate models with multiple gene states and arbitrary burst size distributions.
+An analytical time-dependent solution to the chemical master equation is derived and then exploited in two directions.
+Theoretically, several fine properties of the protein number distribution are established using functional analysis.
+For geometrically distributed burst sizes, the distribution is dominated by a scaled negative binomial distribution, and is light-tailed in certain parameter regimes.
+Computationally, we develop efficient algorithms in three settings, enabling fast calculation of the protein number distribution.
+Furthermore, the approximation error relative to full gene expression models is estimated in terms of low-order moments of the distribution, thereby clarifying the validity of the burst approximation.